-Your box should contain the following items:
+Your box contains the following items:

-- N600 Wireless Dual Band Router WNDR3400v2
+- N150 2-Port Wireless Router WNR612v3

-- Router stand (two pieces)

 - AC power adapter (plug varies by region)

 - Category 5 (Cat 5) Ethernet cable

 - Installation guide with cabling and router setup instructions

 If any parts are incorrect, missing, or damaged, contact your NETGEAR dealer.
 Keep the carton and original packing materials, in case you need to return the product for repair.